mora-lab/installing/shinyserver/README.md

 If you want to import a shiny App to the shiny server, you can set it in the configuration file.

-As default, shiny server uses the following configuration file (which is installed at `/etc/shiny-server/shiny-server.conf`):
+As default, shiny server uses the following configuration file (which is found at `/etc/shiny-server/shiny-server.conf`):

 ```yaml
 # Define the user we should use when spawning R Shiny processes